Pancreatic cyst

 A pancreatic cyst is a fluid filled sac within the pancreas.
+The prevalence of pancreatic cysts is 2-15% based on imaging studies, but the prevalence may be as high as 50% based on autopsy series.
+Most pancreatic cysts are benign and the risk of malignancy (pancreatic cancer) is 0.5-1.5%.
+Pancreatic pseudocysts and serous cystadenomas (which collectively account for 15-25% of all pancreatic cysts) are considered benign pancreatic cysts with a risk of malignancy of 0%.

 Causes range from benign to malignant.
 Pancreatic cysts can occur in the setting of pancreatitis, though they are only reliably diagnosed 6 weeks after the episode of acute pancreatitis.

-Benign tumors such as serous cystadenomas can occur.
-Main branch intraductal papillary mucinous neoplasms (IPMNs) are associated with dilatation of the main pancreatic duct, while side branch IPMNs are typically benign, and not associated with dilatation.
+Main branch intraductal papillary mucinous neoplasms (IPMNs) are associated with dilatation of the main pancreatic duct, while side branch IPMNs are not associated with dilatation.
 MRCP can help distinguish the position of the cysts relative to the pancreatic duct, and direct appropriate treatment and follow-up.
 The most common malignancy that can present as a pancreatic cyst is a mucinous cystic neoplasm.